-in the Pinaleno Mountains has plenty to offer: alpine forest, wild flower filled meadows, a perennial creek, a waterfall, and big views.
-The main attraction of this hike is a spectacular overlook of Grant Creek Canyon, at the bottom of which four major creeks come together.
-Visible from this overlook is a 200 foot cascading waterfall, where Moonshine Creek plunges over the edge of the 2000 foot deep canyon.
+This short hike in the Pinaleno Mountains has plenty to offer: alpine forest, wildflower-filled meadows, a perennial creek, a waterfall, and extensive views.
+The main attraction of this hike is a spectacular overlook of Grant Creek Canyon, at the bottom of which four significant creeks come together.
+Visible from this overlook is a 200-foot cascading waterfall, where Moonshine Creek plunges over the edge of the 2000 foot deep canyon.
 State highway 366, which provides access to this hike, is closed yearly due to snow from November 15 to April 15, about 3.5 miles before the trailhead.

 At the north end of the meadow, the Grant Creek Trail starts a series of switchbacks up the slope to the west.
 Near the top of this slope is a signed trail junction.
 Turn right at the trail sign and head north toward Moonshine Creek.

-The Moonshine Creek trail descends gradually among aspens and more little fern and wildflower filled meadows until it reaches Moonshine Creek.
+The Moonshine Creek trail descends gradually among aspens and more little fern and wildflower-filled meadows until it reaches Moonshine Creek.
 Cross the creek, then wade through the lush riparian greenery for a few feet, and you'll come to a junction (32.68554 N, 109.89665 W) with a two-track, four-wheel-drive road, marked by a cairn ( missing as of 2016 ).
 Turn left (west), and follow the primitive road down Moonshine Creek's fern-filled valley.

-You can return the way you came, or take the Moonshine Creek 4x4 road back to the Swift Trail, and follow it back to the Cunningham Campground. - Aug 17 2007 Preston the yeti
+You can return the way you came or take the Moonshine Creek 4x4 road back to the Swift Trail and follow it back to the Cunningham Campground.